fpcorso/data-blog/content/2023-10-20-getting-started-athena.md

 ![AWS Glue's choose a default service role step](/images/aws-glue-csv-to-parquet-job/aws-glue-choose-default-service-role.png)

-On this step, make sure the "Create the standard AWS Glue service role and set it as the default (recommended)" option is selected.
+In this step, make sure the "Create the standard AWS Glue service role and set it as the default (recommended)" option is selected.
 This will create a new IAM role called "AWSGlueServiceRole" and attach permissions for Glue, s3, Cloudwatch, and a few other services to it.

 Click "Next" to go to the "Review and confirm" screen and then click "Apply Changes."
 After a few moments, you'll see a success message at the top of the screen.

 If you glance at the IAM console, you'll see a new role called "AWSGlueServiceRole" with the "AmazonS3FullAccess", "AWSGlueConsoleFullAccess", and "AWSGlueServiceRole" permissions attached to it.
 There will also be a new policy created and attached to the role.
-The role is now ready for most simple ETL jobs.
+The role is now ready for most simple crawlers and ETL jobs.

 ### Creating the Glue Database